11.4 Frozen: The Taylor Hypothesis

 Take a variable like temperature, T. We know that the change in T with time at any location (such as where a sensor might be placed) is the sum of the total derivative and the temperature advection:

 The temperature advection is the change in temperature at the sensor due to the advection of warmer or colder air past the sensor.
 The total derivative is the change in temperature of an air parcel moving past the sensor.
 Such a temperature change may be caused by any number of processes, such as the absorption or emission of radiation, condensation or evaporation (latent heating or cooling), or compression and expansion.
-Taylor’s hypothesis says that we can assume that the turbulent eddies (which we can think of as large air parcels) are frozen as they advect past the sensor and thus the change in temperature within each eddy is negligible:
+Taylor’s hypothesis says that we can assume that the turbulent eddies (which we can think of as the circulation of air parcels) do not significantly evolve, or are "frozen", as they advect past the sensor and thus the change in temperature within each eddy is negligible:

 Local temperature gradients, which might be present from one side of an eddy to another, are advected across the sensor by the mean wind without the eddy changing.